OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge01.md

     - Assign an owner for each issue.
 For example, assign the `challenge 1` work item to another member of your team, have them assign their `challenge 1` work item to you.
     - Associate each issue with the project board you just created ([hint](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/adding-issues-and-pull-requests-to-a-project-board#adding-issues-and-pull-requests-to-a-project-board-from-the-sidebar))

-5. Review the project board and ensure your issues appear.
+5. Review the project board and ensure your issues automatically appear under the "To do" column.

 6. Ask your team member to close the `challenge 1` issue you assigned to them.
 Review your project board to see if the issue moved to the 'Done' column automatically.